dyesin/IntegrativeDentistry/README.md

 Practice-Web is using mySQL as its main database.
 It has been very easy to connect and build missing reports as well as to build data visualization.

-This project is not meant to replace core functionality of Practice-Web but rather create enhance it with reports and charts, which might be useful in analyzing patient and financial data.
+This project is not meant to replace core functionality of Practice-Web but rather enhance it with reports and charts useful in analyzing patient and financial data.

-I only plan to publish scripts and report builders which I have found useful in analyzing busy dental practice in San Francisco.
+I plan to publish scripts and report builders which I have found useful in analyzing busy dental practice in San Francisco.

 Feel free to contact me with any questions.
 I am also available for consulting.